FireNick44/M153-Database/script.md

 SET STATISTICS TIME OFF
 ```

-> It is important to note that the actual performance difference between a query with an index and without an index will depend on many factors, including the size of the table, the complexity of the query, and the hardware and software configuration of the server.

 ## What is the use of an index when there are many tables or relationships between tables?